Agathver/agathver.github.io/_posts/2017-08-28-gsoc-2017-project-report.md

 The entire tracking map for my project can be found  [here](https://github.com/librecores/librecores-web/projects/3).

+The list of all issues and PRs (tagged GSoC 2017) for my project can be found [here](https://github.com/librecores/librecores-web/issues?q=label%3A%22gsoc%202017%22).

 The corresponding project on GSoC 2017 Website can be found [here](https://summerofcode.withgoogle.com/projects/#5672435520110592)

 # Designing the solution